 Let’s take a closer look at these cookies.
 I was shocked to discover just how easy they are to decorate!

 How to make a WellieWishers Christmas themed sugar cookie tray:

 Step 1: Bake a batch of sugar cookies and let them cool completely.

-We tried this sugar cookie recipe and it was perfect.
+We love this sugar cookie recipe, it is just perfect.
 Made just the right amount of cookies and rolled out really easily.

 To cut out the shapes we used, try these cutters:

 - Get the boot shaped cutter here.

 Step 2: Make a batch of royal icing